Table of Contents

 The tradition of garden statuary can be traced back to ancient Rome.
 Various gnome-like statues made their appearance in Renaissance gardens in Italy.
 However, the garden gnomes we know today come from Germany and are inspired by German folkloric dwarfs.

 In the Boboli Gardens in Florence, Italy, there’s a statue of a dwarf, nicknamed Morgante, at the court of Cosimo the Great, the duke of Florence and Tuscany.
-In Italian, it’s called gobbo, meaning hunchback or dwarf.
+This figure is called gobbo in Italian, meaning hunchback or dwarf.

 By 1621, French engraver Jacques Callot spent his career in Italy and published a collection of designs for statues of gobbi entertainers.
 His collections became influential and statues based on his designs began appearing in gardens all over Europe, especially in the German-speaking countries.